kayo-campos/X-SUNIT/README.md

 # X-SUNIT

-A Ruby on Rails API for an alien apocalypse.
+A Ruby on Rails API for an alien apocalypse :)

 ## Problem description